 - Through the Cybersecurity and Data Privacy ETF (Rize), you invest in more than 50 cybersecurity companies.

-Did you know you can add these ETFs to your automated, monthly Investment Plan?
+Did you know you can add these ETFs to your automated, monthly Savings Plan?
 Find out more about how it works in this article.
 And if you’d like to learn more about ETFs in general, visit our ETF Knowledge Centre where you’ll find everything you need to know, in simple language.

 Big cybersecurity names with strong growth potential